ItsSyed/automated-Wechat-cricket-commentary/README.md

-# Automated Whatsapp Cricket Commentary
+# Automated Wechat Cricket Commentary

-A python script that fetches live cricket commentary for a Test/ODI(yet to test for T20, but should work the same) match from an ESPNCricInfo match link, and sends it to a contact on Whatsapp automatically, at regular intervals.
+A python script that fetches live cricket commentary for a Test/ODI(yet to test for T20, but should work the same) match from an ESPNCricInfo match link, and sends it to a contact on WeChat automatically, at regular intervals.

-`Update` : I've recently noticed that Whatsapp has started changing the ids of the message text-box and the submit button, so for now need to find the new ids from the source and add them to properties.py, but I might try to take that dependency out later on.

 ## Getting Started